filipealmeida/probespawner/README.md

 [YOURCONFIG.json example here](https://github.com/filipealmeida/probespawner/blob/master/example.json)

 # What’s probespawner
-Probespawner is a small jython program initially designed to repeat JDBC queries periodically and write it’s output to an Elasticsearch cluster, file or STDOUT, but any can be added.
+Probespawner is a small jython program initially designed to repeat JDBC queries periodically and write it’s output to an Elasticsearch cluster, RabbitMQ queue, file or STDOUT, but any can be added.
 Examples of parsers for “top”, “netstat -s”, “netstat -ntce”, command execution and what not have been packaged.
 It’s immature, and since other challenges are being pursued, it’s published for everyone to mature or serve as an example for whatever.
 It get's usefull sometimes when troubleshooting.